Best Panasonic TVs 2024: OLED, HDR, 4K, budget, premium

 Even better TVs available for similar money

-The MZ980 still holds its own.
+But the MZ980 still holds its own in the current market, especially with its recently discounted price.
 You get a more basic stand than the MZ1500 or MZ2000 (it doesn't swivel), and there's no built-in speaker bar, which does make a separate soundbar a more practical choice.
 The screen panel also hasn't been tuned like those of Panny's pricier models.
 But it features the same processor, though it does suffer from the same app omissions as its pricier stablemates.

 It gives a similarly balanced picture as the MZ1500, with fantastic detail, but it's not as bright as the middle child in Panasonic's OLED range.
 The knock-on effect is a narrower colour range.
 But skin tones remain very authentic and lifelike, and the level of shadow detail is impressive for a TV this price.